Types Of Nursing Home Abuse

 - Head trauma

-Purposeful overmedicating and issuing the wrong medication can also constitute abuse.
+- Purposeful overmedicating or issuing the wrong medication

-Caregivers may explain away injuries or attribute them to the victim’s clumsiness.
+Caregivers may explain away injuries or attribute these signs of abuse to the victim’s clumsiness.
 However, if the victim suffers repeated injuries that they cannot explain or do not want to discuss, family members should consider the possibility of abuse.

 Emotional abuse occurs when someone causes mental or psychological pain and anguish through verbal or non-verbal actions.
 Examples of verbal abuse include: